mkgold/dhintro18/IntroDH-syllabus-f18.md

 * Witmore, Michael. ["Text: A Massively Addressable Object."](http://dhdebates.gc.cuny.edu/debates/text/28) *Debates in the Digital Humanities: 2012*, edited by Matthew K. Gold.
 University of Minnesota Press, 2012.

-* Gavin, Michael, et al. “Spaces of Meaning: Conceptual History, Vector Semantics, and Close Reading.” *Debates in the Digital Humanities: 2019*, edited by Matthew K. Gold, University of Minnesota Press, 2019.
-(PDF)

 * Piper, Andrew “Think Small: On Literary Modeling.” *PMLA*, vol. 132, no. 3, 2017, pp. 651–58.

 * So, Richard Jean.
 "All Models are Wrong." *PMLA*, vol. 132, no. 3, May 2017, pp. 668-673.

+Suggested:

+* Gavin, Michael, et al. “Spaces of Meaning: Conceptual History, Vector Semantics, and Close Reading.” *Debates in the Digital Humanities: 2019*, edited by Matthew K. Gold, University of Minnesota Press, 2019.
+(PDF)

 **October 23 - Mapping**